State of emergency declared in Ohio after 3 positive coronavirus tests

 Ohio Department of Health Director Dr. Amy Acton promised the state will take an aggressive approach to COVID-19 coronavirus in the state.

 “So much more guidance will be coming.
 People do need to know it won’t be life as normal in this country for a while.
-We will be leaning in and asking businesses and everyone to cooperate as we give guidelines on what’s best for Ohioans,” said Dr. Acton.
+We will be leaning in and asking businesses and everyone to cooperate as we give guidelines on what’s best for Ohioans,” she said.

 “The actions we take today and in the days to come here in Ohio will make our lives a little more uncomfortable.
 You’ll be hearing guidance on travel, on visiting your loved ones.
-We don’t want you visiting your loved ones in a nursing home if you’re sick,” said Dr. Acton.
+We don’t want you visiting your loved ones in a nursing home if you’re sick,” Acton said.

-Dr. Acton stressed that it’s not just people in at-risk groups that need to take precautions.
+She stressed it’s not just people in at-risk groups that need to be careful.

-“If you live with someone who’s in one of these high risk groups, you should treat yourself and the household as vulnerable household.
-Don’t just think about the one person,”said Dr. Acton.
+“If you live with someone who’s in one of these high-risk groups, you should treat yourself and the household as a vulnerable household.
+Don’t just think about the one person,” Acton said.

-“We’ve learned from history and we’ve studied pandemics.
-And I do call this a pandemic, because in my mind it definitely meets the criteria of that when we see this sort of community spread,” said Acton.
+“We’ve learned from history and we’ve studied pandemics, and I do call this a pandemic because in my mind, it definitely meets the criteria of that when we see this sort of community spread,” she said.